mindphase2025/digital-continuation-of-humanity/core_concepts/Digital_Continuation_of_Humanity.md

 ### 5.4.
 Cosmic Expansion: Deep Space

 Biological humans are bound by the limits of flesh — radiation, aging, metabolic needs, and psychological fragility make long-duration space travel nearly impossible.
 But digital humans, preserved in robust hardware and stable software, can endure the cold silence between stars.
-This application is further detailed in **[Two-Phase Human Existence](../core_concepts/Two_Phase_Human_Existence.md)** and ethically explored in **[The Ethics of the Stellar Path](../existential_imperatives/Ethics_of_Stellar_Path.md)**.
+This application is further detailed in **[Two-Phase Human Existence](../core_concepts/Two_Phase_Human_Existence.md)** and ethically explored in **[The Cost of the Stellar Path](../existential_imperatives/Cost_of_Stellar_Path)**.

 They do not suffer from boredom or cabin fever.
 They can travel dormant for centuries, awaken to explore, and continue their mission.
 Their goal is not to flee Earth, but to carry humanity beyond it — to become the eyes, hands, and memory of our civilization across the galaxy.